NATO Frantically Tries to Trump-Proof President’s First Visit

 Beyond nerves over Trump, the May 25 meeting is important in another way.
 It will be the first visit for newly elected French President Emmanuel Macron.
 And NATO leaders will use the meeting to unveil their new headquarters — a sleek, modern edifice meant to symbolize a new and modern alliance.
 But it also embodies the alliance’s shortfalls.
 The building is way behind schedule and over budget.

 The senior NATO official who spoke to FP on condition of anonymity expressed concern that this could be a sore spot with Trump as he pushes European countries to spend more on defense.
-Although Trump may know little about the military alliance, he does profess to know something about getting buildings done on time and budget.
+Although Trump may know little about the military alliance, he does profess to know something about getting buildings done on time and on budget.

 If they can keep Trump’s attention, NATO heads of state are expected to discuss two main issues at the meeting, both catering to the president’s priorities: counterterrorism and burden-sharing.